-- An analysis conducted by the National Institute of Public Finance and Policy reveals that Gender Budgeting has not translated effectively into policies that impact women despite being a promising fiscal innovation to begin with.
+- An analysis conducted by the National Institute of Public Finance and Policy reveals that Gender Budgeting has not translated effectively into policies that impact women despite being a promising fiscal innovation, to begin with.
 There is a need to evaluate the impact of Gender Budgeting in India and take corrective actions.

-- Quantum of budgetary allocation for women focused schemes vis-a-vis total budgetary allocation should be increased and at the same time implementation of the policies should be so monitored that the allocated budget is spent strictly under the head it was allocated for.
+- Quantum of budgetary allocation for women-focused schemes vis-a-vis total budgetary allocation should be increased and at the same time implementation of the policies should be so monitored that the allocated budget is spent strictly under the head it was allocated for.

-- There is the need to build capacity at centre and state level for better implementation of gender budget and improvement in fiscal marksmanship.
+- There is the need to build capacity at the centre and state level for better implementation of gender budget and improvement in fiscal marksmanship.